Shore Angling of South Africa

 The Shoreangling.co.za data is based on more than a decade of extensive research and lists 300 South Africa fish species.
 When De Vries saw the success of the tables competition level he decided to make the service easily available to recreational anglers as well, especially considering the enormous impact the system had on conserving South Africa’s marine life.
 Also, more people using the system means more information fed back to Shoreangling.co.za, thus improving the scope and accuracy of the data.

-At this point, De Vries roped in Pieter Wilcocks to help with the technical details and the two quickly decided that an SMS service was the obvious answer.
+At this point, De Vries roped in Pieter Wilcocks to help with the technical details and the two quickly decided that an SMS API service was the obvious answer.
 Anglers would be able to SMS in the fish’s details, and then receive back the weight, national record weight, size and bag limits, and the closed season for the species.
 As well as allowing them to return fish to the water, this would also prevent undersize fishing and fishing out of season.
 And all anglers want to know if they are close to a national record!

 “Everyone knows how to SMS, the data would always be up-to-date and available anywhere, and anglers would only need their phones and a tape measure, not heavy scales or paper-based tables,” said De Vries.
 Shopping around for an SMS service to make their idea a reality, Wilcocks came across BulkSMS.com service.
 Its shared shortcode facility made the Shoreangling.co.za SMS service financially viable and because BulkSMS awards a credit for every message received, the reply SMS to the angler costs Shoreangler.co.za nothing.